B2B, C2C, G2G… cunning abbreviations, simple definitions

 The most popular B2C types:

 - Stationary points of sale.
-It is about all kinds of bricks-and-mortar stores.
+It is about all kinds of brick-and-mortar stores.
 Any large or small shop near your house, even a tobacco kiosk, is a B2C business;

 - Mobile points of sale.
 Hot dogs on wheels, portable coffee carts, and even individuals (entrepreneurs) that sell goods on the street are good examples of mobile points of sale;